 He ignores me, continuing on.
 “Who thought we were lost and tried to take us to the men’s section.”

-We’re silent for a moment, my laughter subsiding.
+We are silent for a moment; my laughter subsides.

 “Hey.”
-He bumps my leg, “No one would try to take you to the men’s section now.”
+He bumps my leg.
+“No one would try to take you to the men’s section now.”
 I nod, forcing the smile to return.
-But in my mind the phrase, “My parents would” crawls across.
+But the phrase, “My parents would” crawls across my mind.
 When I was little I’d cry every time we went shopping.
 Eventually my parents gave up, buying my clothes without me.
-So every day I went to school in a green polo and khakis, before rushing into the unisex bathroom to change into skinny jeans and one of my sister’s stolen blouses.
-She eventually figured out I was stealing her clothes, but realised she didn’t care.
-“You do you bro.”
-She’d said, staring at her half empty closet, “Just return them when you’re done.”
-After that I had free range of all her clothes, keeping the ones she’d outgrown or outworn.
-I look down now, her jeans are well worn, the knees baring giant, fraying holes.
-The sneakers are an even older pair of Converses, scuffed and dirty.
-His own shoes dangle next to mine.
-Flimsy sandals that kept threatening to fall into the water below.
+Every day I went to school in a green polo and khakis, before rushing into the unisex bathroom to change into skinny jeans and one of my sister’s stolen blouses.
+She eventually figured out I was stealing her clothes, but she didn’t care.

-Of course he did, bat like hearing he has.
+Of course he did, he had bat-like hearing.
 “Of course not.
 Sure we had fun and stuff, but you were miserable.”

 “But things are so different now.
 Don’t you ever feel awkward?”

-His hand reaches toward mine, “Hold on, I wasn’t done.
+His hand reaches toward mine.
+“Hold on, I wasn’t done.
 While sometimes it is awkward, it’s nothing I can’t handle.
 Because I kick myself every time I start to remember you how you were, because that’s not you.”
 His rugged hand wraps around mine, his fingers pressing firmly into my palm.
 A sigh.
 “God, you’re my best friend!
 And I’m going to do whatever it takes to make sure you’re happy!”
-I could tell he was frustrated with himself because he expected so much of himself.
-He was a guy that got along with everyone, that never had a problem with anyone.
+I could tell he was frustrated because he expected so much of himself.
+He was a guy who got along with everyone.
 But I knew that no one was perfect, that you can’t throw a watermelon at someone’s head without them getting bruised.

-Until this moment I hadn’t realised this was a conversation we desperately needed.
-We’d been wading through the past year filled with smiles but behind them each was dealing with things in our own way.
+Until this moment I hadn’t realized this was a conversation we desperately needed.
+We’d been wading through the past year filled with smiles, but behind them we were dealing with things in our own way.
 I had placed a laser focus on my new self, forgetting what effect this was having on others.
-He had pretended that this new change was normal, quelling the uncomfortableness of losing his best friend.
+He had pretended that this new change was normal, quelling the discomfort of losing his best friend.
 The person he had grown up with was dead.
-That little boy he went frog hunting with replaced by a makeup wearing girl.
-I had been so blind to what he must had been going through.
-And of course he couldn’t tell me what he was going through, I would have taken offense to anything he said.
+That little boy he went frog hunting with replaced by a makeup-wearing girl.
+I had been so blind to what he had been going through.
+And of course he couldn’t tell me what he was going through – I would have taken offense to anything he said.